 Now that your chicken is perfectly golden on both sides, you will add in your sliced mushrooms, bacon (this is optional, but really…BACON!), garlic, good quality Marsala wine and Sherry wine.
 Cover and let simmer until the chicken cooks, before you finish making your Marsala chicken recipe.

 Chicken Marsala sauce is a wine based sauce that is made creamy with heavy cream and with subtle hints of garlic, herbs, and spices it truly is a one of a kind Italian-American dish.

 Once your chicken has browned and you’ve added in your garlic, mushrooms, and Marsala and Sherry wine, and the chicken has cooked through you’re going to make a cornstarch slurry with heavy cream and cornstarch.

-Add your cornstarch and heavy cream to a small bowl and whisk until smooth, ensuring there are no bumps.
+Add your cornstarch and heavy cream (you can add more heavy cream to make it “creamier”) to a small bowl and whisk until smooth, ensuring there are no bumps.
 During the last two minutes of cooking time, you will add in your creamy slurry to thicken your chicken Marsala sauce.
-Taste and add more salt and pepper if desired.
+Taste and add more heavy cream if you’d like to make it extra creamy.
+Plus, add salt and pepper if desired.
 Garnish with fresh parsley!

 What to Serve with Chicken

 Traditionally, chicken Marsala will be served with pasta.
 You can also serve this chicken Marsala recipe over a bed of white or brown rice, zoodles, and quinoa too!

 Side Dishes for Chicken

 Here are some amazing side dishes to serve with your chicken Marsala recipe!